Faith (The Weeknd song): Commercial performance

 Following the releasing of its parent album, "Faith" debuted at number 45 on the US Billboard Hot 100 dated April 4, 2020.
 It was the twelfth highest charting track from After Hours.

+Edited lyrics

+Abel when he was performing at Sao Paolo he instead of saying "I'm loosing my religion everyday", he said "I think I've found my religion in Sao Paolo".